 Sequencing of the lifts within training workout or the week or even exercise selection isn’t really discussed at all except by the sample workouts.
 Again, this topic could be a book in its own entirety.

 The nutrition section covers the basics and while I certainly don’t agree with everything that Greg says (e.g. Gary Taube’s contention that insulin is what makes us fat), that’s neither here nor there.
+This is a book about Olympic lifting, not training nutrition.

 Stretching and myofascial release along with basic recovery considerations finish out the book.
 Again, pictures accompany everything.